 Things get to play out

 During the recruitment, there were rumors of coaches leaving or retiring by waiting to sign, you can watch all of this unfold and make an informed decision.
 This could be tricky because if a coach leaving is the type of change that will force you to look elsewhere, it would be smart to make sure that there is available room at the other schools being considered.

 Disadvantages of waiting to sign on National Signing Day

 No spot is guaranteed

-Recruiting is fluid and while there is generally a gentleman’s agreement between a committed player and the school, both are always entertaining the advances from a better prospect or school.
-It seems unethical and bad for the program to move on so hastily but it happens and depending on the number of options you have as a recruit you can easily go from playing at your dream school to scrambling to find a school that has an available scholarship.
+Recruiting is fluid, and while there is generally a gentleman’s agreement between a committed player and the school, both are always entertaining the advances from a better prospect or school.
+It seems unethical and wrong for the program to move on so hastily, but it happens and depending on the number of options you have as a recruit you can quickly go from playing at your dream school to scrambling to find a school that has an available scholarship.

 No matter if a recruit decides to sign early or wait until national signing day, once that ink dries on the intent letter, the real work starts.
 Now it’s all on him to decide if the story told will be about a high school has-been or a player that took advantage of the opportunity and became a collegiate star.